Club Sport Rules & Regulations

 2. Hazing: Hazing, in any form whatsoever, is strictly prohibited.
 A complete definition is written in the Club Sports Handbook and the Yale Undergraduate Regulations.
-“Hazing” is not limited to but includes, “an initiation social gathering directly or indirectly pressuring someone to consume alcohol (or other substances) or perform degrading acts at a club-sport-related event.”
+“Hazing” is not limited to, but includes, “an initiation social gathering directly or indirectly pressuring someone to consume alcohol (or other substances) or perform degrading acts at a club-sport-related event.”
 Your team will be strongly disciplined if any form of psychological or physical hazing, initiation or bullying occurs.
 Additionally, all those involved will be brought in front of the ExComm.
 This is a very serious infraction.

 7. Travel: All club travel, drivers and vehicles must be approved in advance with the appropriate paperwork on file.
 An online Yale Drivers Awareness course is required for anyone driving other students.
+See the CS website.

 8. Scheduling: You may not schedule a home contest without gaining prior approval for the facility.
 Heavy rain and ponding on fields cancels all outdoor contests due to risk of injury and field damage.

 10. Cleanup: You are responsible for cleaning up after your practices and contests, which includes all trash, foods, beverage containers and returning equipment in good condition to its proper storage place.
 If you don’t, you will be charged a time-and-a-half custodial fee, in addition to being put on probation.
-Being allowed to use fields or indoor facilities or equipment is a privilege.

 14. Parking: No parking on the fields.
 The gates at the fields are locked after 3:30 pm weekdays and all weekend.
 Please park your cars (and your opponent cars and buses) on Central Avenue.
 (Directions to the gym and fields are posted on the Club Sports website.)